PostHog/posthog.com/contents/blog/data-warehouse-launch.md

 ## Tl;dr

 - Data warehouse is now out of beta, with pre-built connectors for Stripe, Hubspot, Zendesk, and more
-- You can use synced data across any PostHog tool, including analyzing data with insights and HogQL
+- You can use synced data across most PostHog tools, such as analyzing data with insights and HogQL
 - We're introducing usage-based pricing, with your first 1M synced rows for free every month
 - As thanks, beta users will get an increased free allowance and 30 days of free usage